andreafspeziale/nestjs-search/README.md

 ## Peer Dependencies

-In order to create `nestjs-search` I had to address multiple challenges which lead me to the current module and features setup.

-The first challenge was an annoying Tyepscript inference issue.
-Returning inferenced `@opensearch-project/opensearch` client return types from providers functions was raising a "not portable types" error.
-I unsuccessfully tried to fix it by exporting all the client types from `nestjs-search`, so I ended up asking to the consumer to install the opensearch client.
-I also decided to ask to the consumer to "statically" add the `Client` class implementation to the module option as a convenient way to ensure `@opensearch-project/opensearch` installation along with other benefits.

 `@nestjs/common` and `reflect-metadata` are required peer dependencies which I'm pretty sure 99% of NestJS applications out there have already installed.

 I managed to setup `@aws-sdk/credential-providers` as optional using `dynamic imports` and throwing an error if you try to use the `ServiceAccount` connection method without installing it.